chmp/framequery/Readme.md

 `framequery` executes SQL statements via a multi-step process:

 1. The query is parsed and an SQL AST assembled.
-2. The AST is compiled into a DAG reprsenting transformation of dataframes.
+2. The AST is compiled into a DAG of dataframe transformations.
-3. The generated DAG is finally interpreted and the transformations are applied to the supplied dataframes.
+3. The generated DAG is interpreted on the supplied dataframes.

 The AST classes can be found inside `framequery._parser`, whereas the DAG classes are found inside `framequery._dag`.